 Of course, we take time out for fun times where we are able to just laugh and kick up our heals.
 At every meeting, we have a social so we can visit and enjoy each other's company.

-In November, Team CDA participated in the St. Joseph annual Chili Cookoff.
-Our chair Beverly Wale and her husband the “Cook” JJ Wale, represented CDA very well by taking home 1st place.
-I think JJ plans to retire from competition now that he has won 1st, 2nd and 3rd place in the last 3 years for Catholic Daughters.
+In November, Team CDA once again participated in the St. Joseph annual Chili Cookoff.
+Our chair Beverly Wale and her husband the “Cook” JJ Wale along with help from our member Ann Savoy and her husband Gaynol, represented CDA very well by taking home 1st place again this year!
+This is the second 1st place win in the last four years Team CDA has participated, along with the 2nd and 3rd place wins.

-In December, we celebrated Court Rayne's 101st Anniversary with a Mass followed by a banquet in the Family Life Center.
+In December, we celebrated Court Rayne's 102nd Anniversary with a Mass followed by a banquet at Fezzo's in Crowley.
 It is so humbling to follow in the footsteps of such strong and dedicated women who founded our Court and contributed in life-changing ways to our church and community throughout the years.